 "Don't study too hard," the girl said, beaming.
 "There's a party at Yukiko's tonight!
 See you there?"

 "Um… yeah!
 Sure!" she agreed, smiling.
-Of course she'd be there.
-After all, Yukiko always threw the best parties in school.
+Of course she'd be there; after all, Yukiko always threw the best parties.

 "Hi, Mimi!" two more girls said in passing.
 "Great cheerleading yesterday!"